 If you apply for a Principal’s Bursary you will have provided us with details of past convictions and addictions in order that we can assess whether you meet the criteria to be awarded this bursary type.
 You will also have given us your permission to contact your church leader or mentor to discuss your suitability for study.
 All information in this application will only be made available to employees of WTC on a ‘need to know’ basis.

 The basis of processing all our data is in line with the regulations contained within the General Data Protection Regulation coming into force on 25 May 2018.

-- Consent as a Student of non-validated programmes (i.e. Open WTC): When you register for one of our short, free courses, you provide your information to us in order that we can give you access to our online learning platform.
-We also collect additional information that helps us to understand who is interested in our courses and for market analysis.
+- Consent as a Student of non-validated programmes (i.e. WTC Resource): When you register for one of our short, free courses, you provide your information to us in order that we can give you access to our online learning platform.
+We also collect additional information that helps us to understand who is interested in our courses and for market analysis

 Applying for a job or volunteering with us